monkey-vla/RoboMonkey/README.md

 python infer_server.py
 ```

-## Base Policy
+## VLA Serving Engine

 Setup the environment for the base policy OpenVLA.
-We use SGLang for efficient inference.
+We use our VLA serving engine for efficient inference.
 ```bash
 bash scripts/env_sglang.sh
 ```